-The GHG analysis of the Baseline Plan includes the roadway, transit, and non-motorized facility improvements identified in the 2045 RTP and its associated modeling.
+The GHG analysis of the Baseline Plan includes the roadway, transit, and non-motorized facility improvements identified in the 2045 RTP as modeled using the 2019 BY RTDM.

-The 2045 RTP identifies the major capacity projects, including regionally significant roadway and transit capacity expansion, that are fiscally constrained and planned for the region through 2045.
+The 2045 RTP identified the major capacity projects, including regionally significant roadway and transit capacity expansion, that are fiscally constrained and planned for the region through 2045.
 Each of these major capacity projects is identified in the maps and tables included in Chapter 3, Section 5 of the 2045 RTP.
 Projects are assigned to one of four staging periods based on anticipated year of completion, including 2020, 2021-2030, 2031-2040, and 2041-2045.